 New Technologies Will Shape the Industry Moving Forward

-Overall, technology — think AI, drones, and blockchain — will transform food supply chains and distribution.
+Overall, technology — think AI, drones, restaurant robotics, and blockchain — will transform food supply chains and distribution.
 But new trends will shape them, as well.
 For instance, supply chains will likely scale and grow more efficient as products like pea protein begin to take off.
 Other long-term trends to watch fermentation technologies (Ginkgo Bioworks uses fermentation to design custom microbes for clients like cosmetics and meat companies, while Finless Foods uses fermentation to culture synthetic fish, like Bluefin Tuna).

 Technology could also impact the environment, with more of a push being made toward edible packaging (to-go bowls made of seaweed, for instance).
 Lab-grown meat will likely have a major impact, as well, leading to a massive reduction in water and land usage, as well as greenhouse gas emissions.